Viadeo Added 2 Magical Words To Increase CTR By Using A/B Testing

-[This case study has direct inputs from Soocial CEO, Stefan Fountain.]
+[This success story has direct inputs from Soocial CEO, Stefan Fountain.]

 Soocial is an online address book that helps you keep your phone, computer and online services contacts sane.
 The app syncs, merges, and provides backups so that you are never stranded without the contact details you need.
 It works with over 500 phone models, webmail (like Gmail, Hotmail, and Yahoo), and your Mac and Outlook.

 Soocial chose to use VWO for their testing needs.